scionproto/scion/doc/BeaconExtensions.md

 ## Static Properties

-For the purpose of this document, we will adhere to the following definition:
 A static property is any quantifiable piece of information describing a property of a SCION path segment that remains unchanged over the entire duration of the lifetime of that path segment.